Updated July 21, 2022. Originally published June 16, 2021.

 2. COVID-19 and Remote Work

-COVID-19 accelerated the shift of how and where people work, making it difficult for organizations to define and secure IT environments using perimeter security models.
+COVID-19 rapidly accelerated the adoption of remote work, making it difficult for organizations to define and secure IT environments using perimeter security models.
 With a recent Gartner study revealing that 74 percent of organizations intend to shift some employees to remote work permanently, it is apparent that a perimeterized workforce will become obsolete.

 However, even before COVID the workforce had shifted.
-People were already working from home, or actually, also working from home.
+People were already working from home, or perhaps more accurately, also working from home or elsewhere outside the office.
 They were connecting from various mobile devices, home offices, airports, restaurants, and additional edges.
-They were speaking with users across the globe.
+They were speaking with users around the globe.
 And they needed access to organizational networks at all times of day and night.
-As a result, security solutions needed to evolve as well to find a solution for this agile and ‘always on’ workforce.
+As a result, security solutions needed to evolve as well to account for this agile and ‘always on’ workforce.

 3. The Demise of VPNs

-As remote work and cross-branch connectivity requirements grew, enterprises relied on VPNs to provide remote workers with the ability to perform tasks securely while away from the office.
-Today, businesses still resort to VPNs to enable secure remote connections.
-However, following a number of VPN breaches, the realization that VPNs still operate according to the perimeter-based security model by tunneling in remote users, and a demand for high performance and low latency, enterprises are looking elsewhere for a more secure and easy to use security solution.
+As remote work and cross-branch connectivity requirements grew, enterprises initially relied on VPNs to provide remote workers with the ability to perform tasks securely while away from the office.
+Today, many businesses still resort to VPNs to enable secure remote connections.
+However, in light of a number of high-profile VPN breaches, the realization that VPNs still operate according to the perimeter-based security model by tunneling in remote users, and a demand for high performance and low latency, enterprises are looking elsewhere for a more secure and easy to use security solution.

 The Shift from Perimeter Security to Zero Trust Models

-As a result, the modern perimeter is now full of holes, and network entry points are vulnerable.
-This requires rethinking the perimeter-based security strategy.
-With the legacy security perimeter dissolving, migrating to a zero-trust model can help organizations improve their security posture.
-The basic assumption of trust is replaced with the “never trust, always verify” idea, and users and devices are continuously authenticated every time they request to access an app or asset.
-Instead of immediately providing access to each identity, solutions like MFA and SSO will ensure that only users who require access for their work will gain it.
+As we’ve just described, today’s network perimeter is full of holes and access points are vulnerable.
+Migrating to a more modern zero-trust model can help organizations improve their security posture.
+In this model, the basic assumption of trust is replaced with the “never trust, always verify” principle.
+With no more inherent trust, users and devices are continuously authenticated every time they request to access an app or asset.
+Instead of immediately providing access to each identity, solutions like MFA and SSO will ensure that only users who require access to a certain resource will gain it.

-Zero trust architecture enhances security because it protects the network from external attackers, but also assumes there are attackers inside, so it protects from internal attackers as well.
+Zero trust architecture enhances security because it protects the network from external attackers.
+At the same time, the model also assumes there are already attackers inside, and it protects against these as well.
 As a result, zero trust provides workers with more flexibility regarding when, how, and where they access organizational systems.

 - Who has control of the access rules?